wildlarva/mcdecoder/src_docs/spec_mc_desc.rst

 Expression: :code:`<field_bits>:<field_name>[<field_bit_ranges>]|... // ...`

 Fields are separated by bar symbol(:code:`|`).
-If an instruction is constructed by multiple N-byte words, they're split by double-slash symbol(:code:`//`).
+If an instruction is constructed by multiple encoding elements, they're split by double-slash symbol(:code:`//`).

 where